kenkoolio/team_tbd/README.md

 export SESSION_KEY=[SESSION KEY]
 export SENDGRID_API_KEY=[SENDGRID_API_KEY]

-# if you're on mac OS High Sierra, you may need the following to run
+# On mac OS High Sierra, you may need the following
-# the script locally
 export OBJ_DISABLE_INITIALIZE_FORK_SAFETY=yes
 ```
 - Note that you will need to obtain an `IBM_WATSON_API_KEY` for `IBM_WATSON_API_URL` from [Cloud IBM Watson](https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-languageCreate), as well as a `SENDGRID_API_KEY` from [SendGrid](https://sendgrid.com/).